Vladimir-Novick/MDITreeList/README.md

 # MDITreeList

-MDI with tree list view .
-Custom draw a dynamically created CListCtrl.
-Auto-resize CList Control
+MDI with tree list view.
+Custom draw dynamically generated CListCtrl, CTreeCtrl with dynamically resized font.
+Auto-resize CList Control.
+Describes, how to dynamically change the font size of a dialog when it starts

 ##  Create MDI View from Dialog forms